- for Alumni

 (Please note: Thanks to all those who responded to the posting on ENTREP-L. I will use your feedback to update the list over the next few weeks.
 To speed the revision, I have moved the list to the embedded Google Spreadsheet below.
 It is precisely the same data, but as we begin updating the data, this embedded sheet will begin to reflect the newer information.
 Please continue to send changes to me at firstname.lastname@example.org.)

-I want to thank Lauren Katz for her research assistance in updating the list.
+I want to thank Ethan Leigh for his research assistance in updating the list.

 Asian Venture Capital Journal